makersacademy/takeaway-challenge/README.md

   * Make sure that your Takeaway is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
   * However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent

+* Advanced! (have a go if you're feeling adventurous):
+  * Implement the ability to place orders via text message.

 * A free account on Twilio will only allow you to send texts to "verified" numbers.
 Use your mobile phone number, don't worry about the customer's mobile phone.
 * Finally submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am